MISSION

 PROGRAMS

-The Pershing Square Sohn Cancer Research Alliance was formed in 2013 by The Pershing Square Foundation, which has since committed more than $49 million to 77 scientists, in partnership with The Sohn Conference Foundation.
+The Pershing Square Sohn Cancer Research Alliance was formed in 2013 by PSF, which has since committed more than $49 million to 77 scientists, in partnership with The Sohn Conference Foundation.
 The Alliance is dedicated to playing a catalytic role in accelerating cures for cancer by supporting innovative cancer research and by facilitating collaborations between academia and industry.
 Annually, the Alliance awards the Pershing Square Sohn Cancer Prize ($750,000 over three years) to early-career scientists who are engaged in cutting-edge cancer research.
 Scientists must be based as academic research institutions in the USA.
 For more information, visit our website here.

 2026 Pershing Square Sohn Prize Application Guidelines